 Applicants must be at least 17 years of age and possess a high school diploma, or General Equivalency Diploma (GED).
 In addition, a passing score on the Wonderlic SLE Q Scholastic Level Exam is required for all its distance education and hybrid programs.
 The passing score is 14 for the online Medical Assisting program and 12 for the Medical Assisting, Advanced Class A CDL Driving, and HVAC Technician hybrid programs.
-If an applicant is not successful in passing the exam, a second attempt will be allowed.
-If an applicant fails both attempts, they will be eligible to retest in six months.
+The applicants will have up to 3 attempts each enrollment cycle to meet the Wonderlic benchmark for their specific program.